igor11191708/coreml-stable-diffusion-swift/README.md

 - [Apple models](https://huggingface.co/apple)
 - [Core ML community models](https://huggingface.co/coreml)

 The example app supports **split-einsum** models.
-I decided to support in the example app only this type of models because they are the fastest in terms of image generation.
+I decided to support in the example app only this type of models because they are the fastest in terms of image generation more to read is here [Deploying Transformers on the Apple Neural Engine](https://machinelearning.apple.com/research/neural-engine-transformers)

 To get positive result from the app example download only this type of models.
 #### Text-to-Image models
 - [coreml/coreml-stable-diffusion-v1-5](https://huggingface.co/coreml/coreml-stable-diffusion-v1-5/tree/main/split-einsum)